baaahs/sparklemotion/Tutorial.md

 ./gradlew --continuous jsRun
 ```

-A brand new session starts with no Show or Scene loaded, and the Show/Scene menu open.
-For an existing session click the "☰" icon to open the Show/Scene menu.
+A brand new session starts with no Show or Scene loaded and the Show/Scene menu open.
+For an existing session:

+- Open the Show/Scene menu with:
+  - `Esc` keyboard shortcut
+  - Click the "☰" icon
+- Turn on Design Mode with:
+  - `D` keyboard shortcut
+  - Toggle the "Design Mode" switch

+To reset the simulator in Chrome:

+- Open Developer Tools
+- Go to Application -> Local Storage -> http://localhost:8000
+- Right click and "Clear"
+- Reload the browser

 ## Scene Quick Start

 Load a scene from the BAAAHS template.
 Defining a scene's model, light controllers and fixtures is an exercise for another day...

-### Load the BAAAHS template
+### Load the Hi-Res template

-- "☰" to open the Show/Scene menu then Scene tab
+- Open the Show/Scene menu then Scene tab
 - "+ New Scene"
-- From template "BAAAHS" to see the sheep model 🐑
+- From template "Hi-Res" to see the sheep model 🐑
-- "Save" button, enter "my-baaahs", then "save"
+- "Save" button, enter "my-hires", then "save"

 ## Show Quick Start